WHAT IS THE DIGITAL DIVIDE?

 WHAT DOES E2D DO?

-E2D collects used laptops from generous corporations, refurbishes them in student-led technology labs, and distributes them to student families who don't have a computer at home.
+E2D collects used laptops from generous corporations and individuals, refurbishes them in student-led technology labs, and distributes them to student families who don't have a computer at home.

 HOW CAN YOU HELP?

-As with most non-profit enterprises, financial support is a critical element of our operations.
+As with most nonprofit organizations, financial support is a critical element of our operations.
 However, first and foremost, we need laptops!
 If your company retires its used laptops, please ask your IT department to donate them to E2D.
-We will pick them up, take them to our lab, refurbish them and redistribute them to families in our community with distinct needs.
+We’ll pick them up, take them to our lab, refurbish them, and redistribute them to families in our community who need them most.

-By donating used corporate laptops to E2D, you will be in good company with 78 other corporate donors that have made eliminating the digital divide a priority.
+By donating used corporate laptops to E2D, you’ll be joining 135 other corporate donors who have made eliminating the digital divide a priority.

 OUR MISSION